royerlab/inTRACKtive/public/docs/file_format.md

 (Floyd–Warshall) may be necessary.

 The sum of these matrices produces the directed adjacency matrix we want, where a track is connected directly to all of its ancestors and descendents.
+Values in this matrix are overwritten by parent track IDs.
 This allows efficient lineage retrieval form a CSR matrix by fetching a single row.